Russia's Lavrov courts Africa in quest for more non-Western friends | Law-Order

 - Russian Federation

-Russian Foreign Minister Sergei Lavrov visited the Congo Republic on Monday, the second leg of an African tour aimed at strengthening Moscow's ties with a continent that has refused to join Western condemnation and sanctions over Russia's invasion of Ukraine.
+Russian Foreign Minister Sergei Lavrov visited Congo Republic on Monday, the second leg of an African tour aimed at strengthening Moscow's ties with a continent that has refused to join Western condemnation and sanctions over the Russian invasion of Ukraine.

-"Uganda has strong alliances with the West but they are beginning to question his democratic credentials so Museveni is now running to Russia which doesn't query his human rights or democracy record," she said.
-Uganda is among several nations in Eastern Africa suffering from food shortages due to a combination of the region's worst drought in 40 years and soaring inflation fueled by the crisis in Ukraine.

-Western powers have blamed Russia for the crisis, and last week the U.S. announced a $1.3 billion package to help tackle hunger in the region.
+Western powers have blamed Russia for the crisis, and last week the United States announced a $1.3 billion package to help tackle hunger in the region.
 Russia blames Western sanctions for grain supply problems.
+(Additional reporting by Addis Ababa newsroom and Guy Faulconbridge; Writing by Estelle Shirbon; Editing by Gareth Jones/Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)